Mercedes AMG High Performance Powertrains: History

 In 2001, Paul Morgan was killed whilst landing his vintage aeroplane at Sywell Aerodrome, Northamptonshire.
 This led to Mercedes-Benz increasing their financial involvement in Ilmor, with the company being renamed Mercedes-Ilmor Ltd.

 The new Formula One regulations in 2014 saw Mercedes produce a hybrid 1.6-litre turbocharged V6 engine, which features both a kinetic energy recovery system and a heat energy recovery system.
 The Mercedes engine started the season with a clear advantage, with Mercedes-engined cars scoring the majority of the points.
-Since the introduction of the new engine formula, Mercedes-powered cars have achieved pole position in 121 out of 184 races as of the 2023 Saudi Arabian Grand Prix, and have won 114 out of 184 races during this period.
+Since the introduction of the new engine formula, Mercedes-powered cars have achieved pole position in 146 out of 249 races as of the 2025 São Paulo Grand Prix, and have won 140 out of 249 races during this period.

 In March 2020, in light of the delayed seasons due to the COVID-19 pandemic, and working with UCL Mechanical Engineering and Institute of Healthcare Engineering, Mercedes HPP announced that they would be making breathing aids to help keep patients out of intensive care.
 Mercedes HPP created a device within a week.
 On the first day of production, Mercedes HPP manufactured 600 Continuous Positive Airway Pressure devices, with plans to increase this to 1,000 devices per day.
 These devices were being produced on machines that typically manufactured pistons and turbochargers for Formula 1 engines.
 Mercedes would go on to win the Drivers' and Constructors' championships in 2020.